 - Bachelor of Science, Hotel and Business Administration, University of Surrey, London

-Bill Taylor has learnt something about putting together a memorable guest experience during 16 years with Four Seasons, and it’s surprisingly uncomplicated.
-“At the end of the day, everybody wants to be tended to by people who care about them and are genuine,” says the general manager of Four Seasons Hotel Boston.
+Bill Taylor has learned something about putting together a memorable guest experience during 25 years with Four Seasons, and it’s surprisingly uncomplicated.
+“At the end of the day, everybody wants to be tended to by people who care about them and are genuine,” says the General Manager of Four Seasons Hotel Boston.
 “It doesn’t matter, your net worth or your background.
 When it comes to that intangible service element, we’re all looking for the same thing.”

 Taylor’s talent in Boston has been providing an environment in which his 400-plus employees can do just right by their guests.
 Ideas are encouraged and appreciated under his watch, and everyone has an opportunity to shine.